Sahil-Prasad27/Screenshot-python-project-/README.md

 # Screenshot-python-project-
-it is just for learning mini project
+it is just for learning